 Parental Leave has no waiting period for benefits.

 A request for a leave of absence should be made as soon as possible when an employee anticipates the need for leave.
-Employees should contact the leave administration vendor to review options and initiate the leave.
+Employees should contact the leave administration vendor, Unum, to review options and initiate the leave.